Content marketing works.

 This marketing strategy evokes emotion and is a classic example of brand storytelling:

-You need a focused content marketing strategy in 2019 which aligns with your business goals.
+You need a focused content marketing strategy in 2020 that aligns with your business goals.

 63% of businesses don’t have a content marketing strategy, so now is the perfect time to start an editorial calendar.

-One of the most important content writing trends for 2019 is to create valuable blog posts and multimedia content which are going to benefit your audience and solve their issues.
+One of the most important content writing trends for 2020 is to create valuable blog posts and multimedia content that are going to benefit your audience and solve their issues.

 Content curation, repurposing content, and analyzing previous content results, need to be part of your wider strategy.

-Once you begin to take these and other content marketing trends for 2019 on board, you’ll be able to devise a focused strategy for your business.
+Once you begin to take these and other content marketing trends for 2020 onboard, you’ll be able to devise a focused strategy for your business.